-The company released a series of application that was designed to work with several devices and operating systems, such as Windows, iOS, Mac, Android, Linux, Blackberry, PlayStation, Xbox, Apple TV, media streamers and even routers.
-The utilities showcase a 4096-bit RSA key, an AES 256-bit cipher as well as SHA-512 authentication, while also making use of TLSv1.2 in order to keep the user traffic secure and away from the prying eyes of tracking services.
+The company released a series of applications that were designed to work with several devices and operating systems, such as Windows, iOS, Mac, Android, Linux, Blackberry, PlayStation, Xbox, Apple TV, media streamers and even routers.
+The ExpressVPN utilities showcase a 4096-bit RSA key, an AES 256-bit cipher as well as SHA-512 authentication, while also making use of TLSv1.2 in order to keep the user traffic secure and away from the prying eyes of tracking services.

 The VPN protocols that these applications support include UDP (OpenVPN), TCP (OpenVPN), SSTP, L2TP/IPSec as well as PPTP, thus providing the end-users with a broader range of possibilities when it comes to data protection.

 Depending on the device you want to download the ExpressVPN application on, you’ll have to access a different link.
 Luckily for you, all of them are available in the same webpage, making it easy for you to access the one you’re interested in.